15 Best Rifle Scopes for Hunting in 2022

 First, a few scopes that I do NOT think you should buy in this category.
 The Sig Whiskey 3 has very thick shadowing around the edges of the image that make it feel like you’re looking through PVC pipe.
 The (relatively expensive) Bushnell Nitro drops the distance from your eye to the scope too much as you zoom in.
 The Leupold VX-Freedom is a good scope, but I had issues with the reticle going out of focus and a loose rear focus piece.
 The Vortex Crossfire II had poor sharpness and a picky eye box.

 In my opinion, there are two stand-out options for scopes in this category.
-The Burris Fullfield E1, and the Maven CRS2 4-16×44 SFP.
+The Burris Fullfield and the Athlon Argos 4-20.

-The cheaper of the two options is the Burris Fullfield E1 (link to Amazon).
+The cheaper of the two options is the Burris Fullfield E1.
 At less than $300, it’s a very capable scope for the price.
 They make versions with different options, but I’d recommend getting one with a parallax adjustment.
 Parallax is basically a focus knob, but it also controls the alignment of the reticle to your eye.
 You’ll shoot more accurately and have a better optical experience with a parallax adjustment.

 My Favorite Exposed-Turret Scopes for Hunting